sukerberk1/flaw-document-processor-flask/README.md

 ## Docker Details

-1. Dockerfile - Sets up the Python environment with all required dependencies
+1. **Dockerfile** - Sets up the Python environment with all required dependencies
-2. docker-compose.yml - Configures the service with proper port mapping and environment variables
+2. **docker-compose.yml** - Configures the services:
+   - **web** - The Flask application
+   - **ollama** - Local LLM service running Llama 3 by default
-3. .dockerignore - Excludes unnecessary files from the Docker image
+3. **.dockerignore** - Excludes unnecessary files from the Docker image
-4. .env.example - Template for environment variables
+4. **.env.example** - Template for environment variables

 The container includes all necessary dependencies, including Tesseract OCR and Poppler for PDF processing.
 Your uploads folder is mounted as a volume so files will persist between container restarts.

+### Local LLM Support

+By default, the application uses Ollama with Llama 3 (8B parameters) as the local LLM.
+The first startup will take some time as it downloads the model (approximately 4.7GB).
+You can switch to other models by changing the `OLLAMA_MODEL` environment variable.

+Some recommended models:
+- `llama3:8b` (default) - Good all-around model with excellent instruction following
+- `phi3:mini` - Microsoft's 3.8B parameter model, smaller but still effective for summarization
+- `mistral:7b` - Another good option with strong performance

+To use OpenAI instead of a local model, set `LLM_ENGINE=openai` in your .env file and ensure you have a valid API key.